-The Company has one operating lease for its real estate and office space for the CAP/CLIA laboratory, as well as multiple finance leases for lab equipment in Texas that were acquired through the September 18, 2023 acquisition.
-The operating lease has a remaining lease term of 3.08 years as of June 30, 2024.
-The Company has finance leases consisting of office and lab equipment with remaining lease terms ranging from approximately 1.75 to 3.50 years as of June 30, 2024, for which the Company has determined that it will use the equipment for a major part of its remaining economic life.
+The Company has one operating lease for its real estate and office space for the CAP/CLIA laboratory, as well as multiple finance leases for lab equipment in Texas that were acquired through the September 18, 2023, acquisition.
+Additionally, the Company entered into another operating lease on September 1, 2024 with regard to office space.
+The Company has operating leases consisting of office space with remaining lease terms ranging from 3.1 to 5.9 years as of September 30, 2024.
+The Company has finance leases consisting of office and lab equipment with remaining lease terms ranging from approximately 1.5 to 3.3 years as of September 30, 2024, for which the Company has determined that it will use the equipment for a major part of its remaining economic life.

 The lease agreements generally do not provide an implicit borrowing rate.
-Therefore, the Company used a benchmark approach as of September 18, 2023, to derive an appropriate incremental borrowing rate to discount remaining lease payments.
-The Company benchmarked itself against other companies of similar credit ratings and comparable quality and derived imputed interest rates ranging from 8.02% to 8.07% for the lease term lengths.
+Therefore, the Company used a benchmark approach as of the date of inception of the leases to derive an appropriate incremental borrowing rate to discount remaining lease payments.
+The Company benchmarked itself against other companies of similar credit ratings and comparable quality and derived imputed interest rates ranging from 7.43% to 8.07% for the lease term lengths.